-Where do I get my elf from?
+Where do I get my Elf on the Shelf from?

-Do I have to do start on December 1st and do I have to do it every day?
+Do I have to start Elf on the Shelf on December 1st and do I have to do it every day?

 Not at all.
 You can start Elf on the Shelf any day you like.
 One mum told me last year that her elf only appeared at weekends when they were not up against the busy week-day rush.
 She told her children he had to go back to the North Pole to go to elf school and see his family during the week.
 Or maybe he can begin his stay in the week before Christmas, when the schools have broken up.
-It’s your elf – you can do what best suits your family.
+It’s your elf, your tradition – you can do what best suits your family.

 I don’t like the idea of the elf spying on my children and telling Father Christmas if they’ve been naughty.

 Our elves arrive on 1st December, with advent calendars and a few other Christmas goodies.
 They also bring with them a letter saying they have come to our house to learn how children celebrate Christmas to help their work in the North Pole.
 Other families I know reinforce positive behaviour – so the elves will tell Father Christmas all the good things the child has done.
 Some elves bring special treats on some days – Christmas activities to do, such as books or crafts, or tickets for family days out.
 If you don’t like the idea of the elves reporting back to Father Christmas, then decide what works best for you and go for it.
 And if you don’t like the idea of the elves being naughty and possibly encouraging mischievous behaviour in your children, then keep their activities simple and fun.
 As I said earlier, it’s your elf and your tradition.

 It’s not the end of the world if your elf isn’t where he’s supposed to be when your children wake up in the morning.
 Act like it’s part of the magic; say you’ve heard elves can do this and it might mean he has something exciting up his sleeve.
 Maybe he can have assumed a new position when you get home from school, or when your child wakes up from an afternoon nap.
 The biggest thing that helps me is to set a little reminder to beep on my phone at 10pm every evening, just in case.

 I’m not sure if I have the time to commit to Elf on the Shelf…

 Elf on the Shelf is what you make of it.
 Some of the more elaborate scenes you see all over Pinterest might well take ages to put together, and if you have the time, then that’s great.
 However, most of us don’t have half an hour a day to construct a scenario for our elves.
 There’s nothing wrong with taking the easy path.
 We covered our elves with stickers.
 It took about 30 seconds.
 We put them in the pockets of the oven gloves.
 That took about 10 seconds.
 We sat them on a toy fire engine.
 Again, that took about 10 seconds.
 Wrapping them in loo roll took less than a minute, as did hiding them in the branches of the Christmas tree.

-How should my elf say goodbye?
+How should my Elf on the Shelf say goodbye?

 It’s worth letting your children know in your elf’s welcome letter how long they are staying for.
 Last year, ours left a little note on Christmas morning saying they’d had a fantastic time but were going back to celebrate Christmas with their own family now.
 You could get your children to leave their elf next to the mince pie and drink they leave for Santa, or next to the chimney, ready to catch a lift home on Father Christmas’s sleigh.
-You could spell out a goodbye with magnetic or Scrabble letters, rather than a formal letter.
-You could throw him a goodbye party or get your children to wrap him a Christmas present.
+Or perhaps spell out a goodbye with magnetic or Scrabble letters, rather than a formal letter.
+Maybe you could throw him/her a goodbye party or get your children to wrap their elf a Christmas present.

-And some easy ideas to get you started….
+Some easy Elf on the Shelf ideas to get you started….

 Have you taken part in Elf on the Shelf before, or are you planning on doing it for the first time this year?
 Any questions?
 Or any ideas you’d like to share with other parents?
 Do let me know on the Cardiff Mummy Says Facebook page, or by tweeting me on @cardiffmummy You can also follow our elves’ adventures on the Cardiff Mummy Says Instagram feed or the Cardiff Mummy Says Elf on the Shelf Pinterest board.